The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Frobenius--stable versions of CM, rationality and GR vanishing

 \item As in the classical case, one can define the following notion.
 Let $k$ be an $F$-finite field, and let $X$ be a variety over $k$.
 We say that $X$ has \emph{$\bF_p$--pseudo--rational singularities} if for every normal variety $Y$ with a proper birational morphism $\pi \colon Y \to X$, the natural map $\pi_*\omega_Y \to \omega_X$ is an isomorphism of Cartier crystals.
+Note that, in contrast to the definition of pseudo-rational singularities, we do not require that $X$ has CM singularities, even up to Frobenius nilpotence.